Kinoma/KPR-examples/README.md

 <x-app-info id="text.example.kinoma.marvell.com"><span class="uiSample"></span></x-app-info>

-This mobile framework example demonstrates how to use the ECMAScript API to get and set various KPR Text and Style properties, including font, point size, style, alignment, indentation and margins.
+This MobileFramework example demonstrates how to use KinomaJS to get and set various KPR Text and Style properties, including font, point size, style, alignment, indentation and margins.
 The example also shows how to implement tappable text links and use text spans to display multi-styled text blocks.
 Tap the settings button to choose from a scrolling menu of text and style options.

 <div style="clear:both; margin-bottom: 16px;"></div>
 ***